Diyckstra/terraform-provider-deyckstra/website/docs/r/default_vpc_dhcp_options.md

 The following arguments are still supported:

 * `netbios_name_servers` - (Optional) List of NETBIOS name servers.
 * `netbios_node_type` - (Optional) The NetBIOS node type (1, 2, 4, or 8).
 AWS recommends to specify 2 since broadcast and multicast are not supported in their network.
-For more information about these node types, see [RFC 2132](http://www.ietf.org/rfc/rfc2132.txt).
+For more information about these node types, see [RFC 2132][rfc-2132].
 * `owner_id` - The ID of the project that owns the DHCP options set.
-* `tags` - (Optional) Map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the DHCP options set.

 ### Removing `aws_default_vpc_dhcp_options` from your configuration